MagicLeo21/PodcastTranscripts/EnglishPod/[012]Cleaning_the_House.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Honey, the house is such a mess!
+I need you to help me tidy up a bit.
+My boss and her husband are coming over for dinner and the house needs to be spotless!

+> B: I'm in the middle of something right now.
+I'll be there in a second.

+> A: This can't wait!
+I need your help now!

+> B: Alright, alright.
+I'm coming.

+> A: Ok, here's a list of chores we need to get done.
+I'll do the dishes and get all the groceries for tonight.
+You can sweep and mop the floors.
+Oh, and the furniture needs to be dusted.

+> B: You know what, I have to pick something up at the mall, so why don't you clean the floors and Ill go to the supermarket and get all the groceries.

+> A: Sure that's fine.
+Here is the list of all the things you need to get.
+Don't forget anything!
+And can you pick up a bottle of wine on your way home?

+> B: Hey, honey I'm back.
+Wow, the house looks really good!

+> A: Great!
+Can you set the table?

+> B: Just a sec I'm just gonna vacuum this rug real fast A: Wait!
+Don't turn it on…

 **Marco:** Okay, great stuff.
 Love hearing that explosion, that vacuum just is a bomb.

 **Erica:** Yeah.